marcomer/SauceTool/README.md

 ## Performing Checks
-Functions are provided to check if a file/buffer contains correct SAUCE data that adheres to the SAUCE specification.
+Functions are provided to check if a file/buffer contains correct SAUCE data that adheres to the TODO: put link to requirements here?
+SAUCE specification.
 SAUCE data is considered correct if the end of a file/buffer contains an EOF character, an *optional* CommentBlock, and a SAUCE record.
 Since the CommentBlock is optional, the CommentBlock will only be checked for correctness if the corresponding SAUCE record's "Comments" field is greater than 0.

 ### Functions
 #### `SAUCE_check_file(const char* filepath)`
-- Check if a file has a SAUCE record with the correct, required fields (refer to Required Fields list).
+- Check if a file contains valid SAUCE data.
-- If the SAUCE record claims that a CommentBlock exists, then the CommentBlock will also be checked.
+- This will check the SAUCE data against the SAUCE record and CommentBlock [requirements](#sauce-record-requirements).

 #### `SAUCE_check_buffer(const char* buffer, uint32_t n)`
-- Check if a buffer has a SAUCE record with the correct, required fields (refer to Required Fields list).
-- The first `n` bytes of the buffer are are treated as the file contents.
+- Check if the first `n` bytes of a buffer contain valid SAUCE data.
-- If the SAUCE record claims that a CommentBlock exists, then the CommentBlock will also be checked.
+- This will check the SAUCE data against the SAUCE record and CommentBlock [requirements](#sauce-record-requirements).

 ### Return Values
 The two functions above will return a 1 (true) if the file/buffer contains correct SAUCE data.
 If the file/buffer does **not** contain correct SAUCE data, then the two functions above will return a 0 (false).
 If 0 is returned, you can call `SAUCE_get_error()` to learn more about why the check failed.

-## Macros and Constants
+## Macros, Constants, and Helper Functions
 ### Macros
 - `SAUCE_COMMENT_LINE_LENGTH` - Length of a single Comment Line.
 - `SAUCE_RECORD_SIZE` - Size of a single SAUCE record in bytes.